fbpx

 The 250 kilometres of varied hiking trails include:

-• The Europe Hiking Trail leads from Grächen to Zermatt, and is considered as one of the most beautiful two-day hiking trails in the Alps.
-It consists of spectacular mountain and nature scenery, and has the longest pedestrian suspension bridge in the Alps.
+• The Europe Hiking Trail leads from Grächen to Zermatt, considered one of the most beautiful two-day hiking trails in the Alps.
+It consists of spectacular mountain and nature scenery and has the longest pedestrian suspension bridge in the Alps.

-In addition, there are four children’s and family parks and well as a nursery in the middle of the ski area (free to ski-pass holders).
+There are four children’s and family parks as well as a nursery in the middle of the ski area (free to ski-pass holders).
 I remember how much my children loved Grächen and can still recall how much fun they had while learning to ski there.
-However, if you want to enjoy a larger skiing area, you can take a day trip to Zermatt or Saas-Fee.
+However, if you want to enjoy a larger skiing area, you can take a day trip to Zermatt or Saas-Fee

 During our stay in Grächen, we stayed at the Aktiv Hotel & Spa Hannigalp.
 As mentioned previously, the Aktiv Hotel & Spa Hannigalp was the first hotel to be built in Grächen.
 It is currently owned and run by Oliver Andermatten which is a 4th generation family member.
 This hotel is in the car-free zone of Grächen.
 The hotel offers a free pick-up service from the centre of town like most of the other hotels in the area.

-It was remarkably interesting to note that as early as 1984, the father of the current owner of the hotel decided to build an indoor heated swimming pool for the hotel, which is still today the only pool in Grächen.
+It was remarkably interesting to note that as early as 1984, the father of the hotel’s current owner decided to build an indoor heated swimming pool for the hotel, which is still today the only pool in Grächen.

 On the bottom level of the hotel is a fantastic spa and wellness centre that houses several wellness activities such as jacuzzies (one indoor, one outdoor, both with spectacular mountain views), an indoor relaxing area with fireplace and mountain views, foot spas, two sauna, rain showers, etc.

 There are 12 categories of rooms to choose from in this 70-bed hotel ranging from a small single (economy double) room (20 m2) to a 55m2 family apartment.
-We stayed in a superior triple room (24 m2) with a shared balcony; and table with two chairs (the adjoining room share the same balcony although there are partial dividers between the room’s balcony spaces) with impressive mountain views and partial roof view.
-The room, like most hotels in Switzerland, was considerably basic and featureless, but very clean.
-The matrasses were wonderfully comfortable and bedding and pillows (almost new) and fluffy.
-There was a small seating area in the room with two chairs and a sofa bed.
-The room had a flat screen TV and stable free Wi-Fi.
+We stayed in a superior triple room (24 m2) with a shared balcony and table with two chairs (the adjoining room shares the same balcony, although there are partial dividers between the room’s balcony spaces) with impressive mountain views and a partial roof view.
+Like most hotels in Switzerland, the room was quite basic and featureless but very clean.
+The matrasses were wonderfully comfortable, and the bedding and pillows (almost new) and fluffy.
+The room had a small seating area with two chairs and a sofa bed.
+The room had a flat-screen TV and stable free Wi-Fi.

 TRavelbuddies at Grächen